 According to Celebrity Net Worth, Magic Johnson has a net worth around $600 million.

 The basketball star turned businessman doesn’t look to be slowing down anytime soon.
-He’s open to new ventures and has proved he’s equipped with the business knowledge to be successful in whatever he pursues.
+He’s open to new ventures and has proved he’s equipped with the business knowledge to be successful.